Signed in as:

 filler@godaddy.com

 On June 26, 2025, the CCPOA Board filed a petition with the Florida Department of Environmental Protection (FDEP), seeking changes to the Brownfield agreement that governs cleanup of the Cypress Creek Golf Course by Toll Brothers.
-The Board also met with Toll’s environmental attorney the previous week to better understand why the developer wants to test Cypress Creek’s soil and groundwater – and what the results could mean for residents.
+Representatives from the Board also met with Toll’s environmental attorney the previous week to better understand why the developer wants to test Cypress Creek’s soil and groundwater – and what the results could mean for residents.

 Here’s what we learned – and why the Board believes there is not adequate assurance that Cypress Creek will be protected by long-term financial harm and other risks.